The DVLA and Selling Your Car

 If you don’t keep your information up to date with the DVLA, you may be liable for taxes and legal penalties on a car you’ve already sold, even if you can prove you weren’t speeding or driving uninsured, you can still be fined up to £1,000 for not supplying up-to-date information.

-The good news is that the process for informing the DVLA and selling your car is usually quick and simple.
-And it means buyers can have more confidence when it comes to purchasing your car.
+The good news is that the process for informing the DVLA when you have sold your car is very quick and simple.
+And because the steps are so easy, buyers can have complete confidence when they purchase your car.

 DVLA and selling your car explained